 Exports are expected to increase moderately mainly against the background of the pick-up in overseas economies.
-As for domestic demand, public investment is expected to continue trending upward supported by the effects of various economic measures, and housing investment to increase.
+As for domestic demand, both public and housing investments are expected to continue trending upward.
 Business fixed investment is projected to follow a moderate increasing trend as corporate profits continue to improve.
 Private consumption is expected to remain resilient, supported by improvement in the employment and income situation.
 Under these circumstances, industrial production is expected to continue increasing moderately.